chiehpower/Python_demonstration/LLM/vLLM/README.md

 ## Notes

-1. 不同的 `vllm` Python version會影響Client傳送API的格式內容。
+1. Different versions of `vllm` for Python might affect the API format sent by the client.
-2. 如果圖片太大(像是png) 可以透過轉換成小圖片然後再轉base64傳送
+2. If an image is too large (e.g., a PNG file), you can resize it to a smaller image and then convert it to Base64 for transmission.
-3. Please use `Python3.10`
+3. Please use **Python 3.10**.
-4. 如果GPU計算能力8以下，請用`-dtype=half`
+4. If your GPU compute capability is below 8, use the argument `--dtype=half`.

 ## Usage

 ### Docker

-I used this existing docker image as a based image.
-You can implement `launch.sh` to start a docker container.
+I used an existing Docker image as the base image.
+You can implement a `launch.sh` script to start the Docker container.

 ```bash
 docker run -itd --gpus=all \